Should You Oil Golf Clubs? (Explained)

 Rough Cleaning

 Rough cleaning is the only method in this list that doesn’t use water.
-It is beneficial in the absence of water or when the player is in a hurry.
+It is beneficial without water or when the player is in a hurry.

 You need an object with a sharp end, such as a groove sharpener, a tee, or a divot tool.
 Use the sharp edge to scrub the grooves on the clubface.
 Repeat until everything is clean.